mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 In *Prajñāpāramitā* – you can see this book, in the English version translated by Edward Conze, [...] verses of *Prajñāpāramitā*.
 This is a very interesting scripture in Buddhism.
 Some day I would like to study this one with you. (*Transcriber’s Note*: This might be referring to the book that is now titled *Perfect Wisdom: The Short Prajnaparamita Texts* by Edward Conze, or perhaps *The Perfection of Wisdom in Eight Thousand Lines & Its Verse Summary* translated by Edward Conze.)

 Of course, *Prajñāpāramitā* always emphasizes emptiness.
 But emptiness is not something [where] you have to always explain or speak about something in terms of emptiness.
-Emptiness is not that you explain [...] or you speak of everything from emptiness, or it doesn’t mean that you should act on everything *from* emptiness.
+Emptiness is not that you explain [...] or you speak of everything from emptiness, or it doesn’t mean that you should act on everything from emptiness.
 This sutra [says] you are not only thinking of everything from emptiness, or acting on everything from emptiness, but you should *dwell in* [emptiness].
 It says *dwell*.
 “You have to dwell in” means you have to *be present* in emptiness.
 While you speak of everything from emptiness, you create a gap between emptiness and you, because you are talking about [it].
-And also if you act on everything from emptiness, it seems to [be] no attachment.
-So you don’t attach [to] anything because everything is empty.
+And also if you act on everything from emptiness, it seems to [be] no attachment, so you don’t attach [to] anything because everything is empty.

 In this sutra, Subhuti talks about emptiness, Subhuti acts on everything from emptiness.
 Buddha says it is true, because he doesn’t have any attachment, but it is not the real way of Buddhistic life.
 Because you have to *live in* the emptiness, instead of looking at the emptiness in terms of emptiness – in other words, objectively.
 If you see even slightly everything from emptiness, it is nothing but the wheel of life, seeing everything objectively.
 But this sutra says “you have to dwell in” means you have to *live* in there.
 It means you have to be one with emptiness.
 It means your body and mind *is* emptiness.